Rachel Clark, PT, DPT, MPH

 Interpreting services for other languages: No

 Philosophy of Endometriosis Care: As a practitioner, I value a whole-body approach when it comes to caring for a patient with endometriosis.
-I utilize several treatment strategies including yoga movements, breathing techniques, dry needling, visceral manipulation, and other soft tissue techniques.
-I find that internal assessment and treatment of pelvic floor musculature can make a great difference with people experiencing pelvic, lower back, or abdominal pain due to endometriosis.
+I utilize several treatment strategies, including yoga movements, breathing techniques, dry needling, visceral manipulation, and other soft tissue techniques.
+I find that internal assessment and treatment of pelvic floor musculature can make a great difference for people experiencing pelvic, lower back, or abdominal pain due to endometriosis.
 I also prioritize postural and overall biomechanical movement correction as a part of the treatment plan.

 Maggie Abrams, PT, DPT